Instruct and implement the Pharmacy Technician program to educate students in accordance with the curriculum standards and objectives.

 - May assist and coordinate externships for Pharmacy Technician students.

-- Graduation from an accredited Pharmacy Technician program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA), or a graduate of an otherwise recognized training entity (e.g., hospital-based program) as a Pharmacy Technician and three (3) years of occupational experience as a Pharmacy Technician OR
+- Graduation from an accredited Pharmacy Technician program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA) or a graduate of an otherwise recognized training entity (e.g., hospital-based program) in Pharmacy Technician or a graduate of an institution located outside of the United States and its territories in Pharmacy Technician OR

 - A minimum of four (4) years of job-related training and experience for those instructors who are not graduates from an accredited Pharmacy Technician program.

-- Current licenses, certifications, or other designations as required by local, state, or federal laws to work in the Pharmacy Technician field, with the exception of those teaching in non-core (e.g., general education) courses.
+- Current license, certification, or other designation as required by local, state, or federal laws to work in the Pharmacy Technician field.

 - Verbal and written communications skills.